 So who are super ‘celebs’ then?

-Most people flock to Pere Lachaise to visit Jim Morrison’s famous tombstone.
+Many people go to visit some of the famous graves in Pere Lachaise, such as Jim Morrison.
 For decades, serious fans of the “The Doors”, visit the lead singer and leave him messages, flowers or poems!
 Sometimes, you will even find people singing at his grave.
 He has certainly NOT been forgotten!

 Tip: Bring a picnic lunch!!
 Chances are you will be here for quite a few hours!!